own-c/rt/README.md

 - Refactor frontend code, looks horrible and confusing, preferably use lang="ts".
 - Button to show current stream info (game, viewcount, etc).
 - Logs in a file and/or a window/dialog.
-- Improve check for deep links and urls, input only asks for username, not a full url, the deep link only works if the url starts with `www.twitch.tv`, does not work with `rt://echo_esports` or  `rt://twitch.tv/echo_esports`.